 Hipcamp

-Like Tentrr, Hipcamp aims to connect landowners with campers, and their online booking platform currently lists thousands of unique properties around the United States, ranging from $10 patches of land to unique glamping properties that cost hundreds of dollars per night.
+Hipcamp aims to connect landowners with campers, and their online booking platform currently lists thousands of unique properties around the United States, from $10 patches of land to unique glamping properties that cost hundreds of dollars per night.

 Properties range from totally off-grid wilderness camping to treehouses, yurts, and cabins.
 Many Hipcamp sites are not secluded, so be sure to read the listing carefully so you know what you’re getting.

-If you’re new to Hipcamp, you can use our referral code for $10 on your first camping trip.
+If you’re new to Hipcamp, you can use our referral code to get $10 in ‘Hipcash’ after you book your first stay.

 Airbnb